ygorelik/ydk-gen/sdk/cpp/README.md

 Currently implemented protocols are: Netconf, Restconf, OpenDaylight and gNMI.
 YDK provides CRUD and protocol specific service over above protocols.
 YDK also provides Codec service to translate API models to/from XML and JSON encoded strings.

+## Backward Compatibility

+The YDK-0.9.0 C++ code got significant changes, which broke backward compatibility with YDK-0.8.5 and earlier releases.

+**NOTE.** Starting from release 0.8.5 the YDK does not support Python2 interpreter as it was deprecated.

 ## Docker